1. Blog

 Expert tip

 The recruitment ATS will appreciate a two-page resume.
-One thing to consider is that your resume will not only be read by humans.
-If the job description is particularly demanding in terms of skills and experience, a benefit of a two-page resume will be that the ATS software is likely to pick up on more keywords.
+One thing to consider is that your resume may not only be read by humans.
+If the job description is particularly demanding in terms of skills and experience, a two-page resume gives you more space for relevant keywords to be picked up by the algorithm.

-As mentioned above, your resume should be long enough to contain everything that a hiring manager needs to know, but not too long that they fall asleep reading it.
+Ultimately, your resume should be long enough to contain everything a hiring manager needs to know, but not so long that they fall asleep reading it.

-There are certain roles that specify length of resume (many entry-level jobs will ask for a one-page resume) and if this is the case, then a job seeker would be foolish to do anything other than what has been requested.
+Certain roles specify the length of a resume (many entry-level jobs will ask for a one-page resume) and if this is the case, then a job seeker would be foolish to do anything other than what has been requested.

 There are two golden resume length rules for every job seeker: